Principles

 Project Goals

 The project is to found a bilingual, digital humanities degree granting institute, provisionally referred to as the Humanities Digital Degrees Project (HDDP), in response to the Post-secondary Education Choice and Excellence Acts call for private initiatives that will respond to the changing needs of students while maintaining Ontario’s tradition of post-secondary academic excellence.
-The institute’s three- and four-year degree programs in Literature, Philosophy and History will be offered in both French and English.
+The institute’s envisioned three- and four-year degree programs in Literature, Philosophy and History would be offered in both French and English.

 The HDD initiative is designed to seize the possibilities offered by new digital technologies – possibilities uniquely adapted to the text-based nature of study in the humanities – in order to meet the demands of students whose skills and inclinations suit them to study in the humanities but to whom Ontario's public universities offer fewer traditional humanities options every year.
-Implementation of this proposal will make a top-quality humanities education economically accessible to all students, whether Francophone or Anglophone, regardless of their geographical location.
+Implementation of this proposal would allow to make a top-quality humanities education economically accessible to all students, whether Francophone or Anglophone, regardless of their geographical location.

 Tradition and Innovation